-For clinical trials or patient care, reports from a person familiar with the trajectory f a participant’s cognition, of referred to as proxies or trusted contacts, are needed to ascertain incident Mild Cognitive Impairment (MCI) and dementia.
-Informants can offer a more unbiased evaluation of cognitive status.
-The PRagmatic EValuation of evENTs and Benefits of Lipid lowering in oldEr adults (PREVENTABLE) Trial, whose recruitment started in 2020 with a primary outcome including dementia, required participants to identify and provide contact information for at least one of these informants with a strong preference for two.
-In contrast, the Systolic Blood Pressure Intervention Trial (SPRINT) started recruiting participants in 2010, and participants were asked, but not required to provide contact information for at least one informant.

-SPRINT was a randomized trial of community-dwelling adults (≥50 years) with hypertension.
-Participants were randomized to a SBP goal of <120 mm Hg (intensive treatment; n=4678) or <140 mm Hg (standard treatment; n=4683).
-SPRINT demonstrated a significant reduction in the occurrence of mild cognitive impairment (MCI) for adults with hypertension randomly assigned to the intensive systolic blood pressure group and a similar but non-significant effect on incidence of dementia.
+BACKGROUND

+For clinical trials or patient care, reports from a proxy are needed to ascertain incident Mild Cognitive Impairment (MCI) and dementia.

+A proxy is a person who is trusted by trial participants or patients and familiar with their cognitive function over time.

+We analyzed the relationship between the use of a proxy and the successful adjudication of dementia or MCI diagnosis in two clinical trials: PRagmatic EValuation of evENTs and Benefits of Lipid lowering in oldEr adults (PREVENTABLE) and Systolic Blood Pressure Intervention (SPRINT).

+METHODS

+PREVENTABLE participants were required to identify at least one proxy while SPRINT participants were asked, but not required to.

 Cognitive assessments were adjudicated using cognitive testing, completed by the participant, as well as proxy completion of the Functional Activities Questionnaire (FAQ) and Dementia Questionnaire (DQ).

-SPRINT participants named proxies and relationship at study onset.
-Proxy relationships were collapsed into seven categories and we evaluated the proportion of proxies in each category at baseline, how frequently the same proxy relationship was retained to the last visit, and the frequency of successful proxy contact during the trial.
+We collapsed proxy relationships into seven categories and computed the proportion of proxies in each category at baseline, how frequently the same proxy relationship was retained to the last visit, and the frequency of successful proxy contact during the trial.
 We also examined the distribution between proxy relationship and adjudicated cognitive outcome.